-- \Compulsory instructional offerings. - Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level. - Elective subjects: Students are required to choose at least one elective per year. - All students must register and complete Academic Literacy and Communication Studies [LCS5001]. - No student will be allowed to graduate without successfully completing the following instructional offering: Academic Literacy and Communication Studies. - A minimum of 140 SAQA credits are required to obtain the qualification. - A minimum of 1.11 HEMIS credits are required to obtain the qualification. - One intake per year, in January. - After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.
+Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level.

+Elective subjects: Students are required to choose at least one elective per year.

+All students must register and complete Academic Literacy and Communication Studies [LCS5001].
+No student will be allowed to graduate without successfully completing the following instructional offering: Academic Literacy and Communication Studies.

+A minimum of 140 SAQA credits are required to obtain the qualification.

+A minimum of 1.11 HEMIS credits are required to obtain the qualification.

+After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.

-- A Grade 12 National Senior Certificate (NSC) with a minimum score of 27 on the CUT scoring scale, plus a minimum mark of 50% on standard grade or 40% on higher grade in both Physical Sciences and Mathematics. - Candidates with a score of 23 to 26 on the CUT scoring scale must successfully complete the selection process for admission, which could include the writing of an admission selection test. - Mathematical Literacy will not be accepted.
+A Grade 12 National Senior Certificate (NSC) with a minimum score of 27 on the CUT scoring scale, plus a minimum mark of 50% on standard grade or 40% on higher grade in both Physical Sciences and Mathematics.

+Candidates with a score of 23 to 26 on the CUT scoring scale must successfully complete the selection process for admission, which could include the writing of an admission selection test.